What Happens If I Leave A Broken Tooth Untreated?

 The sooner you get treatment for a cracked tooth, the better chance you have of saving it, because the damage will progressively worsen.
 If the crack has extended into the tooth’s pulp, it can be treated with a root canal procedure, and a crown can protect the crack from spreading.
 If the crack extends below the gum line, it can’t be saved, so it will need to be extracted.

 A broken tooth can occur after an untreated crack, an untreated cavity, or a trauma such as a fall.
+How fast do you need to see a dentist for a broken tooth?
 It needs to be treated by a dentist as soon as possible.

 Until you can get to the dentist, take the following steps: